 How to Organize Hair Accessories – For Free!

 The tips I shared here are easy and cheap for anyone.
-Before buying anything, check to see what you already have, first!
+Before buying any accessory storage containers, check to see what you already have, first!
 Do you have any of these items you could use to store all those stray elastics, bows, and bobby pins?

 Hair Accessory Organization: Storage Containers to Buy